ansys/pymotorcad/doc/source/user_guide/internal_scripting.rst

             print("Mech Forces - Final")

-Add scripts that are to be run before, during, or after a particular Motor-CAD calculation to the relevant functions.
+For any scripts that are to be run before, during, or after a particular Motor-CAD calculation, these can be added to the relevant functions.